phproberto/lib_sample/README.md

 ### 3.2. <a name="namespaced-classes"></a>Namespaced classes.

 The concept is the same than prefixes but instead of setting a prefix in your library root folder you are defining a namespace on X folder (`src` in this library).
-This library uses composer for autoloading because it's more flexible than `JLoader`.
+We will use composer for autoloading because it's more flexible than `JLoader`.

-In this library the global namespace defined is `Phproberto\Sample`.
+The global namespace defined in this library is `Phproberto\Sample`.
 So a class loaded like:

 ```php
 use Phproberto\Sample\Monolog\PhpfileHandler;
 ```

 Contains 3 parts:

 * `Phproberto\Sample` (global namespace defined)
 * `Monolog` (folder)
 * `PhpfileHandler` (file)

+And resides in:  `src/Monolog/PhpfileHandler.php`

-The autoloading is done defining a PSR-4 prefix in our composer.json file like:
+The autoloading magic is done defining a PSR-4 prefix in our composer.json file like:

 ```json
     "autoload": {